 This tutorial covers basic settings in the Crypto tab of the Cloudflare Dashboard, including SSL Mode [Off/Flexible/Full/Full (Strict)], Cloudflare Origin Certificates, ‘Always Use HTTPS’ and ‘Automatic HTTPS Rewrites’.

 The settings covered here can all be found by visiting cloudflare.com, logging in, selecting the domain and choosing:

 The connection between your visitor and Cloudflare and Cloudflare and your server do not use SSL and are not secure.
 Visitors can only view your site over HTTP.

 The connection between your visitor and Cloudflare is secured, but the connection between Cloudflare and your server is not.
 You will not need a certificate on your server for this mode.
-This option is NOT RECOMMENDED if you have any sensitive data processed through your site.

 The connection is secured between your visitor and Cloudflare and Cloudflare and your server.
 Your server will need to be configured to accept HTTPS connections and have a certificate (It does not need to be valid and is not verified)